 Why is Jake swanning around on a skateboard when he should be in school, or at his job?!
 Of course he’s interested in “education” (free college!) and “the environment” (Big oil—BOO!).
 But that’s my cynical side emerging.
 In my opinion, the author does better service with

 Ben, our first narrator, dreams about being President someday.
 But first he has to win a campaign.
 If I Ran for President describes what that means, from “throwing your hat in the ring” to winning your party’s nomination and using various media to get your message out.
 Having a message is given due recognition in this treatment, though of course the author can’t be too specific about issues.
 In a one-page introduction she explains the constitutional qualifications for the office, then gives a clear and straightforward explanation of the electoral college.
 After that we see the process through the eyes of children—five of them, in addition to Ben.
 As in This Day on Election Day, the narrators are not always clearly identified, and it might have been better to stick to just one.
-The process depicted in these pages is a cleaned-up version of the real thing, but as I indicated above, there’s no need to rub our kids’ noses in electoral mud-slinging and dirty tricks while they’re still in elementary school.
+The process depicted in these pages is a cleaned-up version of the real thing, but as I indicated above, there’s no need to rub our kids’ noses in electoral mud-slinging and dirty tricks while they’re still elementary age.
 Democracy, it’s often been noted, is messy.
 That’s because the demos (people, not Democrats) are messy, and when segments of the demos want badly to win they’ll often use any means deemed necessary.
 That said, it’s a system that has worked for nigh on to 250 years, and as bitter as a contest may be, when the following January rolls around power changes hands without civil collapse.
+So far, at least.
 Without going all sentimental or strident about voting, that’s something to celebrate and be thankful for.

 Fake Mustache, or How Jodie O’Rodeo and her Wonder Horse (And Some Nerdy Kid) Saved the US Presidential Election from a Mad Genius Criminal Mastermind, by Tom Angleberger, illustrated by Jan Wang.
 Amulet, 2012, 196 pages.
 Age/interest level: 9-12.